L1fescape/L1fescape/src/pages/posts/articles/the-forest.md

 #### Corrupted save files

 Don't manually run `/save` or `/reboot`.
 It will corrupt/modify save files such that the server won't load them correctly the next time it boots up.
 Regularly backup ` C:\Users\Administrator\AppData\LocalLow\SKS\TheForestDedicatedServer\ds\Multiplayer\Slot[1-5]` so that you can revert to a older save if the server can't load your current progress.

+#### All buildings gone except rock paths

+theories:
+- creating a steam game server token and adding `serverSteamAccount` setting to `Server.cfg` will allow you to backup you save game data.
+Occassionally the dedicated server can't connect to steam and will wipe all structures.
+Rebooting the server will fix this.
+- logging in on steam client, save data stored there

 #### Link steam account